Hall-of-fame

 Sam Oswald (MBiochem student, 9 months, August 2022-June 2023).
 Sam worked with Shijian and studied the source of variation in transient expression by agroinfiltration using GFP and RFP reporter proteins.

 Ieuan Corcoran (MBiochem student, 9 months, September 2022-June 2023).
-Ieuan worked with Konstantina and studied the accukmulation of IgGs carrying subcellular targeting signals upon transient expression in N. benthamiana.
+Ieuan worked with Konstantina and studied the accumulation of IgGs carrying subcellular targeting signals upon transient expression in N. benthamiana.

 Edan Jackson (MBiol student, 9 months, May 2022-June 2023).
 Edan worked with Tee and studied extracellular protein homeostasis in Nicotiana benthamiana.